EDUCATION IN MOTION: A Professional Development Seminar for K-12 Teachers

 - Social & Emotional Learning in the Classroom Colorado Dance Standards, Assessment, and Curriculum Planning

 MARY ANN LEE is the director of the Tanner Dance Program and Children’s Dance Theatre in the College of Fine Arts at the University of Utah, where she is also an adjunct associate professor in the Dept. of Modern Dance.
 She trained with Virginia Tanner and was a member of Children’s Dance Theatre.
 She has united educators and dance/movement artists in many ways, including the Side-by-Side program - now in its 20th year - which pairs dance artists with K-12 teachers to present arts integrated curriculum.Ms.
 Lee was a dance specialist for the National Endowment for the Arts’ Artists-in-Schools program and taught throughout the United States.
 She has been an invited guest teacher in China, Japan, The Netherlands, Malaysia, Indonesia, Thailand, England, Finland, Canada, and Brazil.
 Ms. Lee continues to teach at the University of Utah in the departments of Modern Dance and Education, and in the Tanner Dance Program.
 She teaches throughout Utah, nationally, and internationally.

 What Teachers Are Saying!

-Jessica Steltzer, Rocky Mountain High School, Poudre School District, Fort Collins, Colo.
+Jessica Steltzer, Dance and P.E.
+Teacher, Rocky Mountain High School, Poudre School District, Fort Collins, Colo.

 9 a.m. - 4:30 p.m., daily

-Carl A. Bimson Humanities Endowment; the School of Music, Theatre and Dance; and the College of Liberal Arts at Colorado State University
+Presented by the School of Music, Theatre, and Dance and the College of Liberal Arts at Colorado State University